NavpreetDevpuri/dash/next.md

 - user facing agent with tools!
 - schemas for output types

-I also have whatsapp, but it need some updates like consumers
+I also have whatsapp @whatsapp , but it need some updates like consumers

-Now I want the similar for the other agents in dir @agents
+Now I want the similar for the other agents in dir

 ## Email agent
 It will also have similar tools, similar consumer behaviour, on sending email i will also forward it to email consumer where it will add to db in consumer_agent for email and ignore in analyser_agent,